Dawinz/dn-kategaya-express-site/README.md

 ## 🚌 About

-DN Kategaya Express offers safe, comfortable, and reliable bus transportation services across Tanzania.
+DN Kategaya Express offers safe, comfortable, and reliable bus transportation services in the Lake Victoria region of Tanzania.
 This website allows customers to search for bus routes, book tickets, and manage their travel plans with an integrated SafariYetu booking system.

 ## ✨ Features